tud-hri/travia/paper/paper.md

 annotation, and a function to plot a heatmap overlay for use in autonomous vehicle reward function development.

 # Usage of TraViA in Science and Education
-Currently, TraVia is being used for model validation of an inverse reinforcement learning based driver model by the authors.
+Currently, TraVia is being used for model validation of an inverse reinforcement learning based driver model by the author.
 A publication on this validation is currently being prepared for submission.
 Besides that, TraViA is used for educational purposes, to let students work with big naturalistic datasets, while providing them with an accessible, GUI-based starting point.

 # Acknowledgements

-This work was funded by Nissan Motor Co., Ltd.
+I thank Nissan Motor Co.
+Ltd. for funding this work and I also thank my supervisors Prof. Dr. D.A.
+Abbink and Dr. A. Zgonnikov for their general help and advise.

 # References